Bacula-Systems/ansible-collection-bacula-enterprise/README.md

 storage_name | the name of the Storage.
 For example, `baculasd1-sd`.
 If not specified, the `storage_name` will be the `storage_hostname` + `-sd` volumes_directory | this variable will be required when using the `bee-sdonly` and `bee-sdplugin` roles.
 This is where the Bacula volumes will be stored.
 It is the value used in the SD Device resource(s) `Archive Device = xxxx` directive(s). dedup_directories | these are the Dedup Index and the Dedup Containers directories required when using the `bee-sdplugin` role to install the GED plugin.
 If not defined, the default values are `/opt/bacula/dedup/index` and `/opt/bacula/dedup/containers`.
 They may be modified using `--extra-vars='{"dedup_directories": [/mnt/dedup/index, /mnt/dedup/containers]}'`.
-Please note the first directory will be used for the Dedup Index and the second one for the Dedup Containers.
+Please note the first directory will be used for the Dedup Index and the second one for the Dedup Containers. catalog_name | by default, the roles will use the first Catalog name found in the configuration files.
+If you wish, you may specify a different Catalog name to be used for the Clients installed using the `catalog_name` variable. jobdefs_name | by default, the roles will use the first JobDefs resource name found in the configuration files.
+If you wish, you may specify a different JobDefs resource name to be used for the Jobs installed using the `jobdefs_name` variable.

 ### Usage and Examples

 The following examples use the playbooks in the `tests` directory of the Bacula Enterprise collection.

-1) To deploy Bacula Enterprise Edition (DIR, SD, and FD) `12.6.3` on a host with the FQDN `baculadir.example.com` using the --extra_vars command line option, and the `bee.yml` playbook:
+1) To deploy Bacula Enterprise Edition (DIR, SD, and FD) `12.6.4` on a host with the FQDN `baculadir.example.com` using the --extra_vars command line option, and the `bee.yml` playbook:

-> \# ansible-playbook -i baculadir.example.com, tests/bee.yml --extra-vars "director_hostname=baculadir.example.com bee_version=12.6.3"
+> \# ansible-playbook -i baculadir.example.com, tests/bee.yml --extra-vars "director_hostname=baculadir.example.com bee_version=12.6.4"

 This is the `tests/bee.yml` file referenced in the command line above:
 ```